MWPLab/Hello-World/README.md

 # Hello-World

-I am from MWPLab and familiar with Java and Scala.
+I am from MWPLab and familiar with Java and Python.
 Hope to learn more in the world of github.